-Since we last visited Durdle Door the steps down have eroded quite a lot and we had to be very careful walking down, thankfully this won’t be part of my trek.
+The steps down to Durdle Door beach have eroded quite a lot and we had to be very careful walking down, thankfully this won’t be part of my trek.
 We were treated to an almost empty cove area which was lovely as Lola had a good run and we were watching the waves crash over the rocks.

 Making our way back up the Jurassic Coast path was quite tough on my legs, my calves were burning, and I found my feet walking on a slant as I was trying to stay straight with the ground.
 This taught me that I am going to need to invest in walking boots with ankle support very soon so I can wear them in before the big day.

 As we reached the car again, we discovered that the walk between Lulworth Cove and Durdle Door and back again had taken us just over an hour, we had walked 6,000 steps and just over 70 inclines according to our Fitbit watches.
 This is great but my legs and knees were sore at the end so I can tell I am going to have to increase my fitness a lot to be able to complete my 22 mile trek comfortably.

 - Is The walk between Lulworth Cove and Durdle Door pushchair friendly?

 - It will be difficult with a pushchair on the terrain you walk.
 It’s not impossible but I think it would be easier without a pushchair.